I Dated a Married Man for Three Years and Thought He Loved Me, but in Reality I Was Just a Clone of His Wife.

 The air left my lungs.
 I grabbed my phone, my fingers slick with sweat.
 I went to her Instagram—the one he told me had been “deleted for her mental health.”
 It hadn’t been deleted.
 It was public.
 I scrolled through three years of her life in ten seconds.
 It was like looking into a crooked mirror.

 There she was at the 2023 gala.
 Same ash-blonde bob.
 The same silk jumpsuit I wore on our anniversary.
 The same brand of shoes.
 The same “signature” perfume mentioned in her captions.
-Every “gift” he gave me was just a spare part in case she was too pregnant or too tired to play the role of his ideal socialite.
+Every “gift” he gave me was just a spare part in case she was too expecting or too tired to play the role of his ideal socialite.
 I wasn’t his muse.
 I was his spare tire.

 My stomach clenched.
 A cold, sharp heat ran down my neck.
 I couldn’t breathe.
 I leaned over the steering wheel and choked on the scent of her perfume, wafting from my own wrists.
 I AM A DOUBLE.

 I spent the next four hours in the car, the engine idling, digging through the digital records of my own identity.
-I found the receipts in his shared cloud of “business”—a stupid, arrogant mistake.
+I found the receipts in his shared cloud of “business”—a silly, arrogant mistake.
 JULY 14.
 Two invoices for the same Dior boutique.
 One size 4, one size 0.
 Two pairs of Manolo Blahniks.

 I’m sorry you feel that way, but don’t make your paranoia my problem.”
 He didn’t deny anything, he just made me feel like I was losing my mind.
 After that call, my phone was flooded with messages for an hour.
-His “best friend” texted me, “Don’t be that girl.
+His “best friend” texted me, “Don’t be that person.
 He’s a good man.

 You knew how to do it.
 Don’t destroy his family because of resentment.”
 His sister—the one who told me I was “like family”—blocked me on everything, sending me a final message: “You’re just a phase.
-She’s your wife.
+She’s your partner.
 Know your place.”

 I stopped crying.
 The shiver turned to a cold, hard rock in my stomach.
 Did he want twins?
 I would give him twins.
 I posted the photo.
-Not naked, not scandalous—just me in the same silver jumpsuit he bought us both, showing up at his favorite steakhouse.
+Not revealing, not scandalous—just me in the same silver jumpsuit he bought us both, showing up at his favorite steakhouse.
 I didn’t say a word.

 I just let the “perfect” world see the glitch in the matrix.
 My phone started to melt with notifications.
 I wasn’t hiding anymore.
 I was his reflection, staring back, teeth bared.
 He was at my door in fifteen minutes.
 When I opened it, he didn’t look like a “pillar of the community.”
 He looked like a cornered animal.
 Sweaty.
 The veins in his neck were bulging.

 “GET OUT OF HERE!” he shouted.
 “You’re destroying my family!
 She saw it!
 Get her involved!”
 I didn’t flinch.
 I presented him with the undeniable proof of my situation.
 “Tell your lawyer that ‘sterile’ story,” I whispered.
-“And tell your wife she’s not the only one wearing your inheritance in a size zero dress.”
+“And tell your partner she’s not the only one wearing your inheritance in a size zero dress.”

 He grabbed my arm, his face inches from mine.
 “You’re nothing,” he hissed.
 “You’re a cheap imitation.
 No one would believe a lover.”
 In that moment, the fear just… evaporated.
 The shame I had carried for three years turned into pure, cold power.